Skip to content

 Family Law

 Professor Jaros joined the law school after three years as an assistant professor in New York University School of Law's Lawyering Program.
-His teaching interests include Criminal Procedure, Evidence, Criminal Law, Law and Economics, and Family Law.
-In 2012, Professor Jaros was awarded the James A. May Award, by vote of the Student Bar Association, for excellence in teaching and mentoring.
+His teaching interests include Criminal Procedure, Evidence, and Criminal Law.
+Professor Jaros has been twice awarded the James A. May Award, by vote of the Student Bar Association, for excellence in teaching and mentoring and won the law school’s Outstanding Teaching by a Full-Time Faculty Member award in 2020.
+He is a member of the American Law Institute and is an appointee to the Maryland Task Force to Study Crime Classification and Penalties.

-Professor Jaros' scholarship addresses the growing use of criminal law to police and regulate various aspects of our daily lives.
-His articles have been accepted for publication in the University Pennsylvania Law Review, the Indiana Law Journal, and the American Criminal Law Review.
-His most recent article, Perfecting Criminal Markets, will appear in the December 2012 issue of the Columbia Law Review
+Professor Jaros' scholarship addresses the use of criminal law to police and regulate various aspects of our daily lives.
+His articles have appeared in a number of law reviews including the Columbia Law Review, University Pennsylvania Law Review, Boston College Law Review, and the Iowa Law Review.

 Selected Publications